DataDog/serverless-plugin-datadog/README.md

     # The log level, set to DEBUG for extended logging.
 Defaults to `info`.
     logLevel: "info"

     # Enable X-Ray tracing on the Lambda functions and API Gateway integrations.
-Defaults to `true`.
+Defaults to `false`.
-    enableXrayTracing: true
+    enableXrayTracing: false

     # Enable Datadog tracing on the Lambda function.
 Defaults to `true`.
     # When enabled, the parameter `forwarder` must be set.